surlejonathan/discover-netlify/README.md

 ## Instructions

-* Fork the project on your own GitHub account
+- Fork the project on your own GitHub account

-* Deploy the project on Netlify
+- Deploy the project on Netlify

 ## Deployment

-* Link to the website deployed on Netlify : [Link]()
+- Link to the website deployed on Netlify : [https://blissful-blackwell-501cc8.netlify.app]()